Julie Tanner MA, Cert Ed, Registered MBACP

-I am a fully Qualified BACP Registered Counsellor and can work with you to help you deal effectively with a range of issues such as relationship problems, depression, anxiety, stress, grief and loss, emptiness and low self-esteem.
-You will gain increased confidence, a sense of meaning and purpose, closer relationships and increased health and wellbeing.
+I am a fully Qualified BACP Registered Counsellor and can work with you to help you deal effectively with a range of issues such as anxiety, stress, depression and relationship problems as well as grief and loss, emptiness and low self-esteem.
+You will gain increased confidence, a sense of meaning and purpose, and increased health and wellbeing.

 How will we work together?

 I will work with you as an individual to understand your story and where you currently find yourself in your life – you will not receive an unhelpful one-size-fits-all approach.
 We will work together to understand the current obstacles to your wellbeing and find realistic and helpful ways for you to overcome these and move towards a more satisfying and fulfilling life.
 Depending on your own personal preferences and your current situation, we can decide to focus more on the present, future or past; we will also explore and establish whether you prefer a more or a less ‘active’ approach to your therapy.

 Our work together will focus on really exploring and getting to the heart of how you are thinking and feeling, and may help you with the root of deep-seated problems.
 You will have space, to think, feel, and grieve where necessary.

 As well as talking about what is distressing you, we will also work together to help you learn skills to handle difficult thoughts and feelings more effectively, so they have less impact and influence over you and also to take action to solve problems, and do things that make your life better.

 Our work together can be short or long term, depending on the nature of your problem.
 You can be assured of a results oriented approach to our work together, in an open and honest framework